knative/serving/docs/creating-a-kubernetes-cluster.md

     *   Version 1.9+ is required
     *   Change this to whichever zone you choose
     *   cloud-platform scope is required to access GCB
+    *   Elafros currently requires 4-cpu nodes to run conformance tests.
+        Changing the machine type from the default may cause failures.
     *   Autoscale from 1 to 3 nodes.
 Adjust this for your use case
     *   Change this to your preferred cluster name